8pattern/jChain/README.md

-# jChain
+# jMiddleware
-Organize your functions like middlewares
+Organize your functions just like Koa or Express